French Connection (clothing): Worldwide operation

 French Connection distributes its branded womenswear and menswear through a network of owned stores, through franchised stores in major markets around the world, through concessions in department stores in the UK and also through other multi-brand retailers.
 French Connection also has a variety of licensed products, including eyeglasses, sunglasses, toiletries, shoes, jewellery and watches, which are sold through its own stores and specialist retailers, such as Boots and Specsavers.

 Other brands in group

-French Connection represents the majority of French Connection Group's revenue (some 88 per cent in 2014), however it owns a number of other clothing/homewear brands, including YMC, Great Plains and TOAST.
-Toast now has twelve UK stores.
+French Connection represents the majority of French Connection Group's revenue, accounting for 93% of it in 2025.
+Other homewear clothing brands include You Must Create (YMC) and Great Plains.
+Formerly, it also owned the Toast brand, which had nineteen stores in the UK in 2021 and was sold in 2018 to the Danish clothing company Bestseller for £23 million.